mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-appdiskstatslatency"></a>4.15 Application Node Disk Latency

-The disk latency graph shows the average waiting times for disk operations to complete.
+The **Application node disk latency** graph shows the average waiting times for disk operations to complete.

 ![](attachments/trends/app-disk-latency.png)